All API HubAll API Hub

 2. Click Safari > Settings in the menu bar.

-3. If it's a locally built version not officially distributed, go to the Develop menu and enable Allow Unsigned Extensions.
+3. If this is a locally built version not officially distributed, enable Allow Unsigned Extensions in the Develop menu.

 4. Open the Extensions tab.